Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 #### Put the Flesh to Death
 Romans 6:6-7 – The flesh "will not die a natural death.
 You must crucify it by refusing to be controlled by it"

+>'I have been crucified with Christ; and it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself up for me.'
+(Galatians 2:20)